 After 10 years, the person who earned a higher return and invested instead of saved has twice as much money.

-If you’re interested in learning more about these concepts, check out my book.
+If you’re interested in learning more about these concepts, check out our investing course.

 What does the rich veterinarian look like?